berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 Okay… redacted… redacted… and then:

-> _During his talk, an alternative thought occurred to me_—_something I’ve only had glances of in the corners of my mind.
-What if mathematics is just one language invented and used by humans_—_not a language of the universe like Galileo or Einstein thought.
+> _During his talk, an alternative thought occurred to mesomething I’ve only had glances of in the corners of my mind.
+What if mathematics is just one language invented and used by humansnot a language of the universe like Galileo or Einstein thought.
 That brought to mind a dog I saw while I was walking to the lecture hall this morning.
 I remember seeing it playing on the lawn, catching a tennis ball.
 That dog wasn’t solving polynomial expressions in its brain to predict a projectile trajectory, but it caught the ball easily.
 Does a human brain solve polynomials to interact with projectiles?
-Or is math more like a secondary human tool_—_and other creatures have their own cognitive tools, even for performing similar actions.
+Or is math more like a secondary human tooland other creatures have their own cognitive tools, even for performing similar actions.
 This might mean that math is part of a construct, part of human rationality, but that’s not a rationality that all creatures engage._

 _Professor Ruiz:_ Honestly, that is incredible to hear.
 I have researched this history and I thought I understood what Xiloj was doing.
 But how she first started contemplating what Memo worked with?
 That is totally new…to me.